Commercial Building Engineering

 - Mechanically inclined with good eye/hand coordination.

-- Able to perform moderately physically demanding tasks on a regular basis.
+- To be employed in this field, the student must be able to perform moderately physically demanding tasks on a regular basis.

 |Course #||Course Title||Credits|